gtim/chessdriller/random-ideas.md

 * delay opponent moves slightly
 * animation feedback on: correct/wrong move, variation done, entire variation correct
+    - different-sized feedback depending on whether move was due or not (e.g. big star, small star)
 * keep W/B rep on the same study page, just distinguish them through board orientation. also force going through one color first, before switching to the other.
 * pretend that there's no due moves if number of moves is <10 and another one will be due in a couple minutes
 * identify leeches (keep count of lapses?)